tekknolagi/tekknolagi.github.com/_posts/2025-08-13-linear-scan.md

     assignment = {}  # Map from Interval to PReg|StackSlot
     num_stack_slots = 0
     # Iterate through intervals in order of increasing start point
+    # TODO(max): Build a deque for intervals, pushing to the front, so we
+    # automatically get this in sorted order
     sorted_intervals = intervals.sort_by { |_, interval| interval.range.begin }
     sorted_intervals.each do |_vreg, interval|
       # expire_old_intervals(interval)